Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

 3) Display the styles in the `<Band>` component as a list.
 To do this you need split the style on the ','.
 Something like this: `band.style.split(',')`.
 Map this to a list items: `<li>` and display the list items.

+4) In your meta component display the total number of all fans.
+To do this you'll need to loop through all bands and add the number of fans together, then multiply the total by 10000.
+Extra stretch: format the number with commas.

 ## Assessing your knowledge